Detecting Roof Leaks: A Guide for Florida Homeowners

 You’ll need to know the exact measurement of the leak inside the dwelling so you can find the exact spot once you are in the attic.

-This is important because, while you’re in the attic, you may encounter old water stains from previous leaks, and it’s crucial to identify the correct one.
+This is important because old water stains from previous leaks may confuse you.
+Make sure you’re identifying the current leak.
 Begin by measuring the distance from the leak to two outside walls.
 Use either the outside walls of the house or the attic opening as your reference point.

 If you have a flat roof and there is no attic space, you’ll still need these measurements once you are on the roof.